 Ephesus (modern Selçuk): ancient Greek town in western Turkey, one of the largest and best excavated cities of the ancient world.

-The commercial agora (market), constructed in the Hellenistic period, but rebuilt several times by the Romans, measured about 110x110 meters.
-Rebuilding was done during the reign of Augustus (r.31 BCE - 14 CE), who added the Gate of Mazaeus and Mithradates.
-Other building phase belong to the reigns of the emperors Nero (r.54-68), Caracalla (r.211-217), and in the fourth century.
-It proves that the market still had an important function for the hundreds of thousands Ephesians.
+The commercial agora (market) was constructed in the Hellenistic period, but was rebuilt several times in the Roman age.
+It measured about 110x110 meters.
+Rebuilding was done during the reign of the emperor Augustus (r.31 BCE - 14 CE), who added the Gate of Mazaeus and Mithradates.
+Other building phases belong to the reigns of the emperors Nero (r.54-68) and Caracalla (r.211-217).
+There were repairs in the fourth century, perhaps after the devastating earthquake of 362 CE.

 The restructuring and repairs prove that the commercial agora still had a vitally important function for the tens of thousands Ephesians.